Dr. David Dao, famous for being violently dragged off a United Airlines flight, is publishing a memoir.

 *Other Americas by Sebastiao Salgado (1985)

 Dorchester: Refugee Stories is a follow-up to Mark F. Erickson's award-winning photobook Other Streets: Scenes from a Life in Vietnam not Lived.
 Erickson shares an intimate, rarely seen view of what life was like for the hundreds of thousands of Vietnamese who fled Vietnam and re-settled in the United States in the two decades after the end of the war.
 Black-and-white photographs taken in Boston's largest Vietnamese community between 1991 and 1994 are centered around moments of family life, as well as capturing scenes of school, church, and community.
-Erickson shares his own personal story in the preface, including the connection he "felt to those who, based upon their experiences, intrinsically understood and empathized with mine."
+Erickson, born Đỗ Văn Hùng in Saigon, shares in the preface how he met those he photographed and how meeting them changed his life.

 "I had the privilege of being taught by Eli Reed in school.
 He went through so much bullshit as the only black member of Magnum Photos and in the wider industry as well.
 He said that even though these institutions are white-dominated, and they are usually racist, don't let that stop you from doing your work.
 If you let that stop you from doing your work, then they have already won." --Mary Kang